 - Silicon (Si) is a close relative of carbon (C) in the periodic table.

 - The element could be traced universally in our world but is not found individually in our environment.

 What are Silicon Compounds?

 Silica and silicates are the most abundant compounds on the earth’s crust(around 95%).
 Silicon dioxide(SiO2) which is also known as silica is found in many crystallographic forms.
-Some of the crystalline forms of silica are quartz, cristobalite, tridymite and these are also interconvertible when applied suitable temperature.
+Some crystalline forms of silica are quartz, cristobalite, tridymite and these are also interconvertible when applied to a suitable temperature.
 Silicon dioxide is covalent in nature and is attached to four oxygen atoms tetrahedrally.

 The structure of SiO2 is very huge and in this eight-membered ring is formed with alternate oxygen and silicon atoms.
 Because of the high bond enthalpy of the Si-O bond, it is unreactive to many acids, halogens as well as alkalies but gets dissolved in HF and NaOH.

 Silica gel which is a drying agent also supports chromatographic materials and other catalysts.

 It is a group of organosilicon polymers which have repeating units.
 Alkyl or Aryl substituted silicones are the starting products for the manufacture of silicones.
 As we know that silicones are surrounded by non-polar alkyl group which is water repelling in nature.
 They have high thermal stability and are resistant to oxidation and chemicals.
 This compound has wide application as it is used as an electrical insulator and also in surgeries.

 A big number of silicates unit exists which are zeolites etc. The structure of silicate is SiO44-, in which the four oxygen atom is attached to one silicon atom.
 When silicate unit is joined together it forms ring, chain as well as 3-D structure.
 Glass and cement are two important silicates that are man-made.